 Take a moment to review what you have covered in this lesson:

 Some items received by members of the Armed Forces are included in their gross income, while other items are excluded from income.
-Includable military income is generally the amount shown in box 1 of Form W-2, and should match the taxpayer's last Leave and Earnings Statement for 2011.
+Includible military income is generally the amount shown in box 1 of Form W-2, and should match the taxpayer's last Leave and Earnings Statement for the applicable tax year.

 For discharged members of the Armed Forces, a letter of determination from the VA exempts from taxes the appropriate percentage of future and previous pension payments.
-Form 1040X can be used to amend a previously filed tax return that reported the excludable (nontaxable) income as includable income.
+Form 1040X can be used to amend a previously filed tax return that reported the excludible (nontaxable) income as includible income.

 Pay for service in a combat zone is not taxed for an enlisted member of the U.S. military.